 Speaking of slowly, back to the municipal complex we go.
-In 2011, when John Button was elected mayor, he inherited the project like many before him.
+In 2011, , he inherited the project like many before him.
 In 2010, Kitchen and Associates were booted to the curb and a new firm, Ragan Design Group, was awarded a professional contract at the September 27 council meeting (Resolution 143-2010).
-So when the mayor took over, Ragan was already being paid to a) prepare bid specs for the demolition of town hall and b) redesign the library building, again.
+So when the mayor took over, Ragan was already being paid to a) prepare bid specs for the and b) redesign the , again.

-Starting in January 2011, council began its pretzel-like journey to where we are today—which is nowhere.
+Starting in January 2011, council began its pretzel-like journey to where we are today—.
 In March, when the consent agenda resolution was read, Monique Begg expressed her concerns regarding the “volunteer committee” that was going to work with Ragan.

 (A little sidebar here about Monique Begg.
 She and her husband attend every single town council meeting.
 She is a very vocal supporter of transparency in government and has spoken at length in support of our library.
 To their credit, town council treats her with the respect she deserves, even though it is obvious they disagree with much of what she says.)

-Ragan, apparently listening to the library board and library director Joe Galbraith, stated there seemed to be more synergy between the library and the town administration, with shared public meeting spaces and shared IT services.
+Ragan, apparently listening to the library board and library director Joe Galbraith, stated there seemed to be more synergy between the library and the , with shared public meeting spaces and shared IT services.